fbascheper/tensorflow-js-workshop/docs/instructions.md

       const layer = mobilenet.getLayer('conv_pw_13_relu');
       return tf.model({inputs: mobilenet.inputs, outputs: layer.output});
       ````

+      This is the base model where we will apply Transfer learning.

 3. Load and warm up the TensorFlow.js model before calling ``ui.init()``  in the ``async function init()``.
       ````